 10. Zim and Zou

-Lucie Thomas teamed up with Thibault Zimmermann to form Zim&Zou, a French studio based in Nancy that explores different fields including paper sculpture, installation, graphic design, illustration.
-Both studied graphic design during 3 years at an art school and now prefer creating real objects with paper and taking photos out of them, rather than composing images on a computer.
+Lucie Thomas teamed up with Thibault Zimmermann to form Zim&Zou (opens in new tab), a French studio based in Nancy.
+The pair explore a range of fields including installation, graphic design and illustration. but are best known for their magnificent paper art (opens in new tab).
+Both studied graphic design during three years at an art school and now prefer creating real objects with paper and taking photos out of them, rather than composing images on a computer.

 Next page: More inspiring graphic designers to follow on Behance (opens in new tab)